 - Have to get used to new teachers and new rules

 - Have to make new friends and may feel left out

-If your family wants to move to a community with high performing schools, our Community Choice Program may be able to help.
-Email Tiffany Ngo for information.
-To learn more about an area's schools on your own, visit GreatSchools.
+To learn more about an area's schools, visit GreatSchools.
 The site lets you compare schools based on test scores, class sizes, parent reviews, and more.